 GPS: -0.738638° S 38.436699° E or -0° 44′ 19.10″, +38° 26′ 12.12″

 How many trees are planted on a hectare of land?

 A hectare is 10 000 square meters.
-To get an idea of how big a hectare is, it may be easier to imagine a square of 100 metres times 100 meters.
+A hectare is the equivalent of a square of 100 meters by 100 meters.

-Is the cultivation organic?
+Is cultivation organic?

-Do you use chemical fertilizers or organic matter for fertilization?
+Does BGF use chemical fertilizers or organic matter for fertilization?

-Does Better Globe have any ISO certification?
+Does BGF have an ISO certification?

 Is Better Globe a charity?